TrellixVulnTeam/swahilipython_SCMU/Doc/library/netrc.rst

 --------------

-The :class:`~netrc.netrc` class parses and encapsulates the netrc file format used by the Unix :program:`ftp` program and other FTP clients.
+The :class:`~netrc.netrc` kundi parses and encapsulates the netrc file format used by the Unix :program:`ftp` program and other FTP clients.

 .. class:: netrc([file])

-   A :class:`~netrc.netrc` instance or subclass instance encapsulates data from  a netrc file.
+   A :class:`~netrc.netrc` instance or subkundi instance encapsulates data kutoka  a netrc file.
 The initialization argument, if present, specifies the file to parse.
 If no argument is given, the file :file:`.netrc` in the user's home directory -- as determined by :func:`os.path.expanduser` -- will be read.
 Otherwise,